jamesuanhoro/minorbsem/README.md

 The package requires that you **have CmdStan installed on your machine**, see installation instructions here: https://mc-stan.org/cmdstanr/articles/cmdstanr.html

-You can install the development version of minorbsem using devtools:
+You can install minorbsem using devtools:

 ``` r
 devtools::install_github("stonegold546/minorbsem")